 Dr Brian De’Ambrosis is a graduate of the University of Queensland.
 After completing his specialist dermatologist training with the Australasian College of Dermatologists he worked at the Skin and Cancer Foundation of Australia in Sydney and obtained his fellowship in Mohs Micrographic Surgery, Advanced Cutaneous Surgery and Laser Surgery.

 Dr De’Ambrosis established South East Dermatology in South East Brisbane and is a senior visiting medical officer in procedural dermatology at Princess Alexandra Hospital.
 He is also a visiting dermatologist at the Queensland Institute of Dermatology at Greenslopes Private Hospital and a senior lecturer at the University of Queensland.
 At the training institutions he is involved with supervision of dermatology registrars particularly in the area of specialised skin cancer surgery.
-He has several publications and given lectures at an international and national level relating to skin cancer and general dermatologic disorders.
+He has thirty publications and given lectures at an international and national level relating to skin cancer and general dermatologic disorders.

 Dr De’Ambrosis’ special interests include melanoma, non-melanoma skin cancers, Mohs Surgery (a highly specialised form of skin cancer surgery), laser surgery, perineural invasion and acne management.